 Will we see driverless semi-trucks in Michigan?

 Driverless semi-trucks in Michigan – as truck accident attorneys, the thought sounds both scary and intriguing.
-Between the ice and snow, our winters are known to bringdriverless-semi-truck-michigan and the number of aggressive drivers we are known to have, some might say it’s a recipe for disaster.
+Between the ice and snow, our winters are known to bring and the number of aggressive drivers we are known to have, some might say it’s a recipe for disaster.
 However, having large autonomous trucks driving on our highways might be a real possibility.

 There has been much discussion about self-driving motor vehicles and the reality of placing them on the road.
 Google has been testing prototypes of a self-driving car for some time now.
 In Michigan, Governor Snyder passed legislation that allows companies to test-drive autonomous vehicles on Michigan highways under certain circumstances.
 Many proponents of autonomous, or self-driving, cars claim that the technology will improve safety on the roads, as computers would be making many of the decisions, significantly reducing human error.